"A Nurturing Creative World That Inspires Their Passion For Learning" ™

-To this end our curriculum is open-ended: instead of making the child fit the curriculum, we base what we do every day on the child and their needs, and extending them based on the here and now, not some educational goal in the future.
+To this end our curriculum of Teaching and Learning is open-ended: instead of making the child fit the curriculum, we base what we do every day on the child and their needs, and extending them based on the here and now, not some educational goal in the future.
 For example, if a child shows an interest in art, we will adjust what we do to suit that interest, not make the child fit into what we’ve got planned for that day.

 Here are four more areas where Leap Start Early Learning Child Care and Kindy is a leader:

 Art – art is everywhere at Leap Start, we and the children proudly display their work and self-expression

 Yoga – is practised in all rooms every day based on age-appropriate exercises (for example in “Paradise” room 15 months to 2 years) we help children with individual stretching exercises whereas in the older rooms such as Kindy (4 to 5 years) they do poses such as stretching like a cat).

 Meditation – is an important part of daily routines as well, from relaxation music for sleep times in the younger rooms to more directed relaxation techniques at rest time in the older rooms.

 Real World – we believe keeping children in cotton wool does not prepare them fully for the real world so we make every effort to ensure each day aligns to this vision within age appropriate levels.